randy3k/remote-atom/README.md

 Remote Atom can be easily installed using the Atom package manager.
 On the remote server, we need to install [rmate](https://github.com/aurora/rmate).
 It is the same executable for TextMate and Sublime Text.
-You don't have to install it if your Textmate/Sublime Text alternatives are working.
-If not, it can be install by running this script (assume that you have the permission),
+You don't have to install it if your Textmate/Sublime Text setup is correct.
+If not, it can be installed by running this script (assume that you have the permission),

 ```bash
 curl -o /usr/local/bin/rmate https://raw.githubusercontent.com/aurora/rmate/master/rmate